devfile/devworkspace-operator/docs/release/README.md

 - https://quay.io/repository/devfile/devworkspace-operator-index?tag=release&tab=tags

+### Post-release

-After releasing a new version of the DevWorkspace Operator, it is necessary to copy the bundle files generated for that release to the main branch by opening a PR.
+After releasing a new version of the DevWorkspace Operator, it is necessary to copy the bundle files generated for that release as well as the new channel entries to the main branch by opening a PR.

+#### Copying bundles & adding channel entries

+On the release branch, 2 automated commits will be created: one pre-fixed with `[release]` and another pre-fixed with `[post-release]`.
+See [here](https://github.com/devfile/devworkspace-operator/commit/3c083e4840f2f26c5c8abd95c745d8f09666b586) for an example of the release commit, and [here](https://github.com/devfile/devworkspace-operator/commit/070adc49bcc34fe0d527d6a452a4c1aa01ee4a67) for an example of the post-release commit.

+These commits will include changes to add an entry to the OLM catalog's `channel.yaml` and a generated bundle file.
+The `[release]` commit will modify the regular OLM catalog files, and the `[post-release]` commit will modify the OLM digest catalog files.
+These bundle and channel additions must be manually copied over from the release branch to the main branch in a PR to complete the release process.
+An examplary PR demonstrating this process can be found [here](https://github.com/devfile/devworkspace-operator/pull/1222).

 ### Creating a bugfix release